-- Clint Eastwood was attached to direct The Ballad of Richard Jewell (????) since 2014 but dropped out in 2016 to do Impossible Odds (????) as his next directorial project after finishing Sully (2016) but the project wasn't ready yet & needed more time in development.
-So, Eastwood needed another project to take on & decided to sign on to helm this project as his next directorial film.
+- Clint Eastwood was attached to direct The Ballad of Richard Jewell since 2014 but dropped out in 2016 to do Impossible Odds as his next directorial project after finishing Sully (2016).
+The project wasn't ready yet and needed more time in development, meaning that Eastwood needed another project.
+He decided to sign on to helm this project as his next directorial film.

 - According to a July 2017 Variety article, Eastwood, following announcement that this film would mark his follow-up to Sully (2016), greenlit a relatively large-scale casting search for the talent set to portray the three Americans foregrounding its premise; only unexpectedly to the studio and perhaps even himself, later in the eleventh hour, Eastwood in an insightful turn of vision, proceeded to call off their prior casting decisions in favor of real-life emergency responders, Sadler, Skarlatos, and Stone, playing themselves alongside those child actors delineating the younger versions of the men in scenes of flashback.

 - This is the 36th feature film to be directed by Clint Eastwood.

 - Director Clint Eastwood enlisted the actual Americans who took down the terrorist to play themselves in this movie: Anthony Sadler, Alek Skarlatos, and Spencer Stone.